swaldman/sbt-ethereum/src/main/paradox/tasks/eth/address/index.md

 > ethAddressBalance [optional-address]
 ```

-Finds the Ether balance of any Ethereum address.
+Finds the Ether balance of any _ethereum_ address.
 The address can be formatted as an full hex address, as an _sbt-ethereum_ address alias, or as an ENS address.
 If no address is provided,
 the current sender address of the current sbt-ethereum session is queried.

 **Examples:**